timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 #### Keys and Collections

-There are several kinds of key types and collection types obtainable from an `Extractions` - you will learn below how to register keys and populate the extraction after a parse.
+There are several kinds of key types and collection types obtainable from an `Extraction` - you will learn below how to register keys and populate the extraction after a parse.
 Each of these has specific characteristics and is right for certain kinds of data, but not others: